yujunmjiang/data-structures-fall-19/README.md

 Week 10-11 | Interface design
 Weeks 12 - 14 | Reliability, scalability, maintainability, sustainability; Labs
 Week 15 | Final presentations (video) and reflections (Canvas)

+#### Required Reading

+*"[Raw Data" Is an Oxymoron](http://a.co/6bZnQzs)*, Lisa Gitelman, 2013.
+This book is available in the library at the reserve desk.
+*"[NoSQL and SQL Data Modeling: Bringing Together Data, Semantics, and Software](http://a.co/6v7bJVs)"*, Ted Hills, 2016.
+This book will be available in the library at the reserve desk.
+*"[Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems](http://a.co/dbjbtnU)"*, Martin Kleppmann, 2017.
+This book is available electronically through course reserves.

+#### Intellectual Property Rights

+The New School (the "university") seeks to encourage creativity and invention among its faculty members and students.
+In doing so, the University affirms its traditional commitment to the personal ownership by its faculty members and students of Intellectual Property Rights in works they create.
+The complete policy governing Intellectual Property Rights may be seen on the [university website, on the Provost's page](https://www.newschool.edu/provost/accreditation-policies/).